StarterSquad/startersquad.com/startersquad-organisation.md

 ### Starting and ending relationships

 #### Joining
-Before joining the team the worker has to go through a screening process and be accepted by unanimous and anonymous vote by the existing members of a team.
-The new member starts as a hired gun.
-To become a worker member the new member has to be accepted by existing worker members unanimously.
+Before joining the team you will work with StarterSquad for a couple of weeks.
+During this on-boarding time you and the team can figure out if you are a good fit.
+After this period a voting will take place and you can be accepted by unanimous and anonymous vote by the existing members (working members & hired guns).
+Everyone who can vote will get a link via email.
+A new member starts as a hired gun.

+In order to become a working member the same voting process takes place while only working members can vote.
+The vote must be unanimously as well.

 #### Parting ways
 If the relationship doesn't work out with a hired gun the working members can set the personal budget to zero.